microsoft/fabricrealtimelab/modules/module05a.md

 ![Create Data Warehouse](../images/module05/createwarehouse.png)

-Name the warehouse StocksDW (or another name, if you prefer).
+Name the warehouse *StocksDW* (or another name, if you prefer, but be sure to remember the names of your assets).
 Once created, you'll see the warehouse is largely empty.
 Click *New SQL query* at the top of the window.
 We'll start building our schema in the next step:

 ![Empty Warehouse](../images/module05/emptywarehouse.png)

 ## 2. Create the schema for stocks and metadata

 If you prefer, you can create separate SQL queries for each of these SQL scripts, or you can re-use the same query editor.
+If you prefer to create separate queries, you can rename them by right-clicking on the query name, and they will be stored in your data warehouse for later use.

-All of these queries can be found in the resources > module05 folder, or can be downloaded in the following zip file:
+All of these queries can be found in the *resources > module05* folder, or can be downloaded in the following zip file:
 [All SQL Queries](../resources/module05/scripts/sqlscripts.zip)

 Run the following query that creates the staging tables that will hold the data during the ETL (Extract, Transform, and Load) process.
-This will also create the two schemas used -- stg and ETL; schemas help group workloads by type or function.
-Note that the begin date for the waterwark is arbitrarily chosen as some previous date (12/31/2022), ensuring all data is captured.
+This will also create the two schemas used -- *stg* and *ETL*; schemas help group workloads by type or function.
+The *stg* schema is for staging, and contains intermediate tables for the ETL process.
+The *ETL* schema contains mostly queries used for data movement, as well as a single table for state.

+Note that the begin date for the waterwark is arbitrarily chosen as some previous date (12/31/2022), ensuring all data is captured -- this date will be updated on each successful run.

 ```sql
 -- STAGING TABLES